DomiKamu/OhmerPrems/README.md

 ---

-## Free version (trial)<a name="freevsfull"></a>
+## Free/Trial version<a name="freevsfull"></a>

 Unlike via VCV Store where you'll must to buy without the ability to test it first (except if I'm wrong somewhere), free/trial *OhmerPrems* plugin is always available for everyone, for Windows, MacOS X (Intel & ARM), and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) section from this GitHub repository (designed for **manual** installation/update, by download + copy the **.vcvplugin** package file).

-Also, lastest stable plugin release is always available from VCV Library, for assisted installation and updates.
+Also, lastest stable plugin release is always available from VCV Library, for assisted installation or updates.
 From VCV Library, you'll can subscribe for the whole OhmerPrems plugin, or per favorite module(s):

 - [Whole OhmerPrems plugin](https://library.vcvrack.com/OhmerPrems)
 - [Per module (all Ohmer and OhmerPrems are listed)](https://library.vcvrack.com/?query=&brand=Ohmer+Modules&tag=&license=)

-Without a valid personal license V2 keyfile, _FranKe_, _FroeZe_ / _FroeZe-X_ / _FroeZe-SX_, and _QuadPercs_ modules run as "Trial", with some feature limitations.
+Without a valid personal license V2 keyfile, _FranKe_, _FroeZe_ / _FroeZe-X_ / _FroeZe-SX_, and _QuadPercs_ modules run as "Free/Trial", with some feature limitations.

 ---